-Leave all of your agents pointed at the same Puppet Server hostname, then configure your site’s DNS to arbitrarily route all requests directed at that hostname to the pool of available masters.
+Leave all of your agents pointed at the same Puppet Server hostname, then configure your site's DNS to arbitrarily route all requests directed at that hostname to the pool of available servers.

 For instance, if all of your agent nodes are configured with

 server = puppet.example.com, configure a DNS name such as: